ocurrent/current-bench/README.md

 # OCaml - Continuous benchmarks

 Prototype for running predictable, IO-bound benchmarks in an ocurrent pipeline.
 This is *work in progress*.
-If you want to be on the whitelist, please contact @gs0510, or you can open an issue on the repository.
+If you want to be on the allowlist for running benchmarks for your repository, please contact @gs0510, or you can open an issue.

 ## Enroll your project